fluter01/paste/README.md

 # paste

-A tool and API for getting the raw text content from online pastebin services.
+A tool and API downloading from and send paste to online pastebin services.

-Currently supports following pastebins:
+Currently support getting paste from following pastebins:

 * bpaste.net
 * codepad.org
 * ideone.com
 * pastebin.com
 * pastie.org
+* sprunge.us

+Can send paste to:
 * sprunge.us